Deerfield Beach Truck Liability Lawyer

 These trucks are not governed by the strict regulations set forth by the federal government’s Department of Transportation.
 Rather, they are governed by Florida law.
 Fortunately, Florida law is fairly strict and upholds truckers to many of the same requirements as the Department.

 If you or a loved one was injured in an interstate or intrastate trucking accident, you may be entitled to compensation for your damages.
 Some such damages include medical expenses, lost wages, property damage, pain and suffering, and more.
-Regardless of how the accident happened or where, our Deerfield Beach truck liability lawyers at the Leifer Law Firm are prepared to help you determine who is at fault and therefore, who should be held liable.
+Regardless of how the accident happened or where, our Deerfield Beach truck liability lawyers at Leifer & Ramirez are prepared to help you determine who is at fault and therefore, who should be held liable.
 Contact our team today to discuss your options for recovery in a free and private consultation.